rmehta125/Research_Portfolio/README.md

 ## Gallery

-Shown below are several example plots and animations that have been generated using this repository.
+Shown below are a random assortment of plots and animations that I have generated so far using the code (or variations of it) provided in this repository.
+Additional figures can be found in the project folders.
+After all, I am still an undergraduate who gets a rush of excitement from a pretty plots, and so, I thought they worth including.

 <div align="center">